civilKaos82/ruby-drill-exploring-scope-challenge/README.md

-# Ruby Drill Exploring Scope
+# Ruby Drill: Exploring Scope

-##Learning Competencies

-* Use instance variables and accessor methods effectively
-* Work with objects in Ruby
-* Use variables and constants

 ##Summary

  Scope can be a difficult concept to grasp.